HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ everyone must take turns being the secretary” in the second sentence.
+I am happy to know it’s better to say “in a way that hurts people.

 ★★★★★